 Simply put, our bodies are programmed to live in the sunshine: we are built to be awake and alert when it’s light out and to sleep when it’s dark.

-There are a number of mechanisms through which sunlight boosts energy.
-The main mechanism is related to the circadian rhythm and the related hormonal processes which happen during periods of light and dark.
+There are many mechanisms through which sunlight boosts energy.
+The main mechanism is related to the circadian rhythm and the related hormonal processes that happen during periods of light and dark.

 Red light therapy can reduce fatigue and boost your energy significantly.
 Therapy with a device that emits red and near-infrared light can help regulate this natural rhythm of sleep and waking, stimulate serotonin production, and strengthen the mitochondria.